 Precision Handling in Python

 Python in its definition allows handling the precision of floating-point numbers in several ways using different functions.
 Most of them are defined under the “math” module.
-Some of the most used operations are discussed in this article.
+In this article, we will use high-precision calculations in Python with Decimal in Python.

 The integral value of number is : 3 The smallest integer greater than number is : 4 The greatest integer smaller than number is : 3